-Lane Igoudin, Ph.D., is a Los Angeles-based writer, blogger, and proud Dad of two amazing kids, who writes about adoptive parenting, fatherhood, LGBTQ families, as well as faith and spiritual growth.
-A graduate of CSU Long Beach and Stanford University, Lane teaches English and linguistics at Los Angeles City College and was a recent Andrew W. Mellon Fellow with the Humanities Division of UCLA.
+Lane Igoudin, Ph.D., is a Los Angeles-based author, speaker, and proud Dad of two amazing kids, who writes about adoptive parenting, fatherhood, LGBTQ families, as well as faith and spiritual growth.
+A graduate of CSU Long Beach and Stanford University, Lane teaches English and linguistics at Los Angeles City College and is a past Andrew W. Mellon Fellow with the EPIC-Humanities Division of UCLA.

 Lane is a member of California Writers Club (CWC), 2YCC Creative Writing and LGBTQ Caucuses of Association of Writers and Writing Programs (AWP), Pen Parentis, and the Authors Guild.